Tech leads Wall Street rally, S&P and Nasdaq hit new highs

 Other specialty apparel retailers were also down.

-Advancing issues outnumbered declining ones on the NYSE by a 1.68-to-1 ratio; on Nasdaq, a 1.55-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 1.68-to-1 ratio; on Nasdaq, a 1.55-to-1 ratio favoured advancers.

-The S&P 500 posted 58 new 52-week highs and 1 new low; the Nasdaq Composite recorded 101 new highs and 20 new lows.
+The S&P 500 posted 58 new 52-week highs and one new low; the Nasdaq Composite recorded 101 new highs and 20 new lows.